-The issue becomes how you detect those types of issues.
-Here are a few indicators you have an information architecture issue:
+The challenge becomes how you detect those types of issues.
+Here are a few signs you have an information architecture problem:

-- Bounce rate issues are not localized to a few high-traffic areas
+- Bounce rate concerns are not localized to a few high-traffic areas

 - The category pages tend to have high bounce and exit rates.
 Visitors seem to have difficulty drilling down to the right product details